exercism/python/exercises/high-scores/README.md

 Manage a game player's High Score list.

 Your task is to build a high-score component of the classic Frogger game, one of the highest selling and addictive games of all time, and a classic of the arcade era.
-Your task is to write methods that return the highest score from the list, the last added score and the three highest scores.
+Your task is to write three functions that from the original score list will return the highest score, the last added score and the three highest scores respectivly.

-In this exercise you're going to create a **class** and use lists to organize scores.  _Don't worry, it's not as complicated as you think!_

--   [**A First Look at Classes**](https://docs.python.org/3/tutorial/classes.html#a-first-look-at-classes) from the Python 3 documentation.
--   [**How to Define a Class in Python**](https://realpython.com/python3-object-oriented-programming/#how-to-define-a-class-in-python) from the Real Python website.
--   [**Data Structures in Python**](https://docs.python.org/3/tutorial/datastructures.html) from the Python 3 documentation.

 ## Exception messages